Contributing to the delinquency of a minor is a crime that can be charged when you cause or enable a minor (a person under the age of 18) to:

 - revenge, or

-No matter the reason, though, an accused can always attempt to assert that he/she was unjustly blamed for this crime.
+No matter the reason, though, you can always attempt to assert that you were unjustly blamed for this crime.

 3. What are the penalties?